 That gain can be substantial, particularly for a business owner selling a property their company has occupied for many years.
 In many cases, real estate that has been home to a long-standing business will have experienced steady increases in value, especially if the surrounding submarket has also flourished and become more desirable during the seller’s period of ownership.

 The Internal Revenue Code (IRC) allows deferral of capital gains tax on real estate if the taxpayer follows specific rules.
 The most common route is to sell the first property and purchase another real estate asset of similar value in a like-kind exchange, as described in Section 1031 of the tax code.
-(Learn more about that strategy in our previous column, Tax Advantages Available to Sale-Leaseback Sellers.)
+(Learn more about that strategy in our previous column, Tax Advantages Available to Sale-Leaseback Sellers).
+A second and lesser known tool to defer capital gains tax in a property transaction is to place the asset in an umbrella real estate investment trust, or UPREIT.

 Open Umbrella